ataylorme/Advanced-WordPress-on-Pantheon/README.md

 Then, use `lando start` and `lando stop` to start and stop the local development environment.

 After cloning this repository you will need to download dependencies.
-This should happen automattically when starting Lando but can also be done manually with the commands below:
+This can be done through Lando with the commands below:
 * `lando composer-install`
 * `lando gulp-build`